Windows 10's My People: Microsoft makes it easy to just wave hello

 Windows 10’s My People feature addresses a need some of us have, at least some of the time: a simple reminder that our friends are thinking about us.

-My People is a feature we expect to see in Windows 10's Fall Creators Update.
-(Note: We've tested it as part of Windows 10’s Insider Program, so Microsoft may still be ironing out any small bugs we experienced.)
+My People is a new feature within the Windows 10 Fall Creators Update.
+(Note: We’ve tested it as part of Windows 10’s Insider Program, so Microsoft may still be ironing out any small bugs we experienced.)
 It allows you to select your three best friends and symbolically place them near you, via icons in the taskbar.
 Just as you might stop by for a chat, My People allows you to quickly Skype or email them—and just them—all from a single button on your taskbar.
 And the best feature is how they can respond: “Shoulder taps” pop up emoji right from your taskbar, so that your friend can wave hello.

 Think of My People as Skype and Mail, turned on their heads.
 With Mail, you can send email to anyone in the world, or chat via Skype with its millions of users.
 My People focuses those apps on just three friends.
 It’s a great concept, though only partially realized.
 Ideally, My People would collect all the different ways of reaching your friends and put them all under your thumb, but that’s a future that hasn’t yet arrived.

-Note: This story was updated on Oct.
-23 to confirm that My People is in the Windows 10 Fall Creators Update.